Pallavi-Ds/FMCG_Insights/README.md

-Genearating Insights to the Supply Chain Issue in the FMCG Domain
+Genearating Insights to the Supply Chain Issues in the FMCG Domain